Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Cchead Dataset

-Our Cchead dataset was annotated using manual annotation and tools such as Darklabel \footnote{https://github.com/darkpgmr/DarkLabel} and Computer Vision Annotation Tool (CVAT) \footnote{https://github.com/opencv/cvat}.
+Our Cchead dataset was annotated using manual annotation and tools such as Darklabel \footnote{https://github.com/darkpgmr/DarkLabel} and computer vision annotation tool (CVAT) \footnote{https://github.com/opencv/cvat}.
 To ensure the accuracy of the dataset, we adapted manual annotation as the primary method.
 We employed many annotators and put a lot of effort into annotating accurate pedestrian heads.
 We meet many challenges in dataset annotation.
-As for the annotation in an image, the main challenges lie in that heads have very small scales and diverse poses.
-We have tried many AI Auto-annotation tools (e.g., SAM \citep{kirillov2023segment}), but the performance is very low.
-To provide accurate annotations to global researchers, we annotated all visible heads of pedestrians in a scene with the visibility left to the best of the discretion of annotators.
-In particular, we consider a proposal to be a match if the Intersection Over Union (IoU) with the ground truth is larger than 0.9.
-As for the annotation in a video, the main challenges lie in that moving heads cause significant variations in occlusion, scale, pose, and texture, resulting in difficulty in annotating trajectory chains.
-Figure~\ref{example-lsht} exemplifies the resulting annotations of two scenes.
+As for the annotation in an image, the main challenges lie in the small size but diverse poses of the object (head).
+We have tried many AI auto-annotation tools (e.g., segment anything model \citep{kirillov2023segment}), but the performance is low.